NU-Askarovich/Persistent-Live-USB-manual/README.md

 ## 📚 Structure of the Manual

-- Why Persistent Live USB?
+- 1️⃣ Why Persistent Live USB?
-- Hardware required
+- 2️⃣ Hardware required
-- Formatting and writing ISO to a flash drive using Rufus
+- 3️⃣ Formatting and writing ISO to a flash drive using Rufus
-- Ubuntu installation on second flash drive
+- 4️⃣ Ubuntu installation on second flash drive
-- RST turning off
+- 5️⃣ RST turning off
-- Checking Ubuntu for functionality
+- 6️⃣ Checking Ubuntu for functionality
-- How to return to Windows OS again?
+- 7️⃣ How to return to Windows OS again?
-- End

 ---